Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 The theme is the constantly recurring one of sin and redemption, here related to the parable of the Good Samaritan.
 More specifically, it is the confession of the sinner, unable to keep to the laws ordained by the Lord.
 It leads to a plea for God’s redemptive love and the chorale is a hymn of praise for the Holy Trinity, God the Father, Son and Holy Spirit.
 From such conventional, oft repeated and somewhat archaic dogma does Bach weave a work of extraordinary depth, power and beauty.

-At first glance this might seem surprising, particularly bearing in mind the extrovert energy of the opening chorus.
+At first glance the employment of the lower registers might seem surprising, particularly bearing in mind the extrovert energy of the opening chorus.
 But if we have noticed little else, at least we have learnt that Bach never adopted simplistic or clichéd solutions.
 His vision was always far-reaching and all-encompassing.
 As a consequence, answers to these sorts of questions are usually to be found by viewing works as a whole rather than by pinpointing specific moments.

 The alto aria, standing as it does almost centrally in the cantata, is a supreme example of Bach’s ability to weave an elongated musical tapestry from seemingly the least rewarding of materials.
 It can last the best part of ten minutes in performance, a very long time, even in the Baroque age of experimentation with extended movements.
 The text describes the faltering and fearful paces towards Jesus, a stepping image that Bach seldom ignores.
 It continues to describe the weight of sin which, nevertheless, the word of Jesus expiates.